 - Phase 2 is a 2 ½ hour musical skills written and aural assessment that measures musical ability and aptitude.
 Applicants with acceptable test scores (usually 80% or better) then advance to the next phase.
 This usually takes place in mid-September.

-- Phase 3 begins with an interview with the Choir president to be sure the candidate understands the demands of choir membership.
+- Phase 3 begins with an interview with a member of the Choir presidency to be sure the candidate understands the demands of choir membership.
 It concludes with an in-person audition before the Choir’s two music directors which includes soloing singing, testing vocal range, and sight reading.
-In-person auditions are usually in early to mid October.
+In-person auditions are usually in early- to mid-October.

-- Phase 4is participation in Choir School and the Temple Square Chorale.
+- Phase 4is participation in Choir School and the Chorale at Temple Square.
 Every Thursday night for 16 weeks, the Choir School instructors train participants in sight-reading, music theory, rehearsal techniques, vocal blending, listening skills, Choir policies, and more.
-The Choir School prepares candidates for a rigorous schedule of Music & the Spoken Word broadcasts, special concerts, LDS general conference, and other Church and community events.
+The Choir School prepares candidates for a rigorous schedule of Music & the Spoken Word broadcasts, special concerts, LDS General Conference, and other Church and community events.
 Near the end of Choir School, the singers take a final exam.

-The Temple Square Chorale is a training ensemble made up of newly accepted members and some current Choir members that rehearses each week on Tuesday.
-Ryan Murphy, associate music director of the Choir, conducts the Temple Square Chorale in rehearsing and then performing a choral masterwork (think Faure Requiem or Mendelsohnn’s Elijah).
+The Chorale at Temple Square is a training ensemble made up of newly-accepted members and some current Choir members that rehearses each week on Tuesday.
+Ryan Murphy, associate music director of the Choir, conducts the Chorale at Temple Square in rehearsing and then performing a choral masterwork (think Faure Requiem or Mendelsohnn’s Elijah).
 Choir School, held each Thursday night, consists of classroom training in music theory, sight singing, rehearsal techniques, and much more.

-At the end of the sixteen weeks, there is a final Choir School exam and the performance by the Temple Square Chorale.
+At the end of the sixteen weeks, there is a final Choir School exam and the performance by the Chorale at Temple Square.
 Only then does the audition process started in July culminate in individuals becoming members of The Tabernacle Choir at Temple Square with a first performance usually in May.